microsoft/dstoolkit-mlops-v2/docs/how-to/OnboardingNewModel.md

 The test folder contains one top level folder for each model.
 The name of the folder corresponds to the pipeline config and deployment config nodes in the /config/config.yaml file.
 For instance, the pipeline config node in the config.yaml file contains a node for "london_taxi_pr".
 Accordingly, there is a folder in /model called "london_taxi" that corresponds to the model name.
 You can start by copying one of the existing model folders and pasting it in this folder.
 Once copied, rename it to the model name of the new model, and modify the files within the new folder.
 Depending on the serving model, remove either of the batch or online.
 Add any unit tests for the new ML Model should be stored in new folder.

 ## .azure-pipelines folder

-The .azure-pipelines folder contains a ci and a cd file for each model.
-There are two yaml pipelines per model in this folder.
-Add a new pair of files for the new model and make the following changes:

-- The include paths in trigger and ci section with values related to new ML Model.
-- The default value for model_type parameter in parameters section.
+Legacy note: Azure Pipelines are deprecated and triggers are disabled.
+The YAMLs are kept only for reference and will be removed after 2026-01-31.
+Use the GitHub Actions workflows under .github/workflows to add CI/CD for new models instead of creating new Azure Pipelines files.

 ## Implement a robust and scalable solution for data provisioning